russellmcc/site-gen/posts/2012-10-04-This-Website.markdown

 ------------

 <dt>[site.hs](https://github.com/russellmcc/site-gen/blob/master/site.hs)</dt>
 <dd> contains the basic structure of the site.
-Hakyll makes heavy use of [Arrows](http://www.haskell.org/arrows/) in its API, which are not my favorite abstraction for computation.</dd>
+Hakyll 4 has finally removed all usage of the cumbersome [arrows](http://www.haskell.org/arrows/) in its API, which are not my favorite abstraction for computation.</dd>

 ------------

 <dt>[cssTokenizer.hs](https://github.com/russellmcc/site-gen/blob/master/cssTokenizer.hs) and [cssProcess.hs](https://github.com/russellmcc/site-gen/blob/master/cssProcess.hs)</dt>
 <dd> contain the custom CSS processor used to style the site.
-Since these files don't make any reference to the Hakyll framework, I was more free to write in a style I prefer: applicatives over arrows and monads whenever possible.
+Since these files don't make any reference to the Hakyll framework, I was more free to write in a style I prefer.
 For cssProcess.hs I used [SHE](https://personal.cis.strath.ac.uk/conor.mcbride/pub/she/) for the applicative idiom brackets.
 More syntactic sugar, please!

 ------------